petkovicm/jekyll-now/_posts/2017-8-24-learn-by-doing.md

 ---
 layout: post
-title: Organize your learning by making a side project
+title: Organize your learning by creating a side project
 ---

 I believe that by now this general opinion became a standard for the industry, so there is no point in me trying to convince you that - **technology is growing rapidly**, and we need to keep up with it like housewives are doing with the Kardashians.